An update on v3.7.13:

 Create a new file or folder in-app with just one click!

 See below :)

-Insync goes Multicloud
+Insync is Multicloud

 Sync multiple items with Cloud Selective Sync

-2. To sync all of the files inside your Drive, click Select all and click
+2. Mark the boxes beside each file or folder you want to sync.
+To sync all of the files inside your Drive, click

 Sync local folders with Local Selective Sync

 1. Sync local folders to the cloud with Local Selective Sync.
 Click the